Chicago O'Hare International Airport (ORD)

 WHERE TO EAT?

-For an authentic Chicago pizza parlor, look no further than Freddy’s Pizza.
-Located about a mile from Guaranteed Rate Field, Freddy’s serves up some tasty pizza pie and will leave you wanting to walk to the ballpark to ease your full belly.
-Other than a great slice of pizza, they also make an amazing and quite gigantic beef sandwich.
-Although not our favorite item on the menu, their double sausage is popular among the locals.
-If you’re a Ballpark Chasers budget traveler, check out Kevin’s Hamburger Heaven.
-Even though it’s not the cleanliest restaurant and does not have the nicest ambiance, they do make a mean greasy burger and shake.
+For an authentic Chicago pizza parlour, look no further than Connie's.
+Located less than two miles from Guaranteed Rate Field, Connie's serves up some tasty deep-dish pizza pie and will leave you wanting to walk to the ballpark to ease your full belly.
+Other than a great slice of pizza, they also offer sandwiches, burgers, salads, and pasta dishes.
+If your family struggles to agree on what to eat, this is your place.
+For those budget travelers, check out Kevin’s Hamburger Heaven.
+Even though it’s not the cleanliest restaurant and does not have the nicest ambience, they do make a mean greasy burger and shake.
 Ballpark Chasers also rave about 35th Street Red Hot.
 Use this as a quick stop for a good hot dog and a great side of freshly cut french fries.
 If you are running late, take it to go and bring it in with you to the game.
 Guaranteed Rate Field allows outside food and drinks.

 Ballpark Chasers Favorite Bar- Cork & Kerry

 Once inside the ballpark, Guaranteed Rate Field offers half-pound turkey burgers which can be a welcome alternative to the traditional hamburger.
 We also love their "build your own menus".
 Everything from nachos to tacos to fajitas can be made your way.
-Other Ballpark Chaser favorites are the Maxwell St. polish sausage and Pot Roast Sandwich.
+Other Ballpark Chaser favorites are the Cuban Burgers, Buffalo Chicken Empanadas, Knuckle Balls, and Southside Horseshoes.
 For a sit-down meal, try the Miller Lite Bullpen Sports Bar.
 With a valid adult ID and an additional $15, fans can sit just beyond the Right-Field fence for a great field view and a chance at a home run ball.
 For those fans of wine, look for the cart around the ballpark selling a selection of red and white wine, ranging from $7.50 to $9.50 per glass.